Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Kayaking

-While on the river, Sam explained to me that most of his company’s tours are actually geared toward getting people out of the city, either on short (2-3 day) paddling trips, or on longer ones dedicated to helping people build their skills.
+My guide Sam explained that most of his company’s tours are geared toward getting people out of the city, either on short two-to-three-day paddling trips or on longer skill-building expeditions.
+But the in-city sunset paddle was perfect for a short visit — a genuinely peaceful way to end a day in Winnipeg.

 Cycling Winnipeg

-Once you’ve gotten your hands on the bikes, I’d recommend checking out the Exchange District (cute shops and coffee places), Osborne Village (one of the best foodie spots in the city), and Saint Boniface (the French district – you’ll feel like you’re in Europe!).
+Once you’ve got wheels, I’d recommend checking out the Exchange District (cute shops and excellent coffee), Osborne Village (one of the best foodie destinations in the city), and Saint Boniface (the French district — you’ll feel like you’ve wandered into Europe for an hour).

 Grab a Cold One at The Forks Market